CameronDCampbell/Shared-CGED-Q-resources/README.md

 The materials here are not part of the official data release.
 Use at your own risk.
 They may change as we release more data, or as we discover issues.

+All the materials in this repository assume that you have read the *User Guide*, which is available at the download websites linked below.
+The material here is *not* a substitute for reading the *User Guide*, which has detailed information on the origin and context of each of the variables.

 The CGED-Q JSL Public Releases are a [Lee-Campbell Group project](https://www.shss.ust.hk/lee-campbell-group).
 Please visit our website to learn more about our projects and research outputs.

 [Introduction to the CGED at the Lee-Campbell Group Website](https://www.shss.ust.hk/lee-campbell-group/projects/china-government-employee-database-qing-cged-q/)